engeir/volcano-cooking/README.md

 `volcan-eesm_global_2015_so2-emissions-database_v1.0.nc` and that it is placed inside the `data/originals` directory.
 You can find this file [here](http://catalogue.ceda.ac.uk/uuid/bfbd5ec825fa422f9a858b14ae7b2a0d).

-## Todo

--   Fix FPP generation (find good values for gamma, etc.)
--   Move to use only `fppy` package, remove `uit_scripts` dependency.
--   Fix date creation.
-Stop at year 9999, not possible beyond this.

 ### FPP

 In the long run, this project should be able to produce volcanic forcing files where the